 2. Kingdom Protista

-Protists are all the organisms on earth that have eukaryotic cell structure except animal, plant, or fungi are placed in the Kingdom Protista.
+Protists are all the organisms on earth that have eukaryotic cell structures except animals, plants, or fungi are placed in the Kingdom Protista.

 - Eukaryotes are any cell or organism that has a clearly defined nucleus in cells.
 And the nucleus is surrounded by a membrane, and also other cell organelles are surrounded by membranes.